baratgabor/Unity3D-PerlinCameraShake/README.md

 # Perlin Camera Shake component for Unity3D
-Just a camera shake script that you can attach to a Camera as a component in Unity3D.
-I guess it can be ideal if you just need camera shake, and would rather not use the full cinemachine package.
+Just a camera shake `MonoBehaviour` script that you can attach to a `Camera` as a component in Unity3D.
+I guess it can be ideal if you just need camera shake, and would rather not use the full Cinemachine package.

-## Main Feature: It's not crappy code
+## Main feature: It's not crappy code
 - It doesn't do any polling.
 - Doesn't keep lerping indefinitely.
 - Generally only executes what is strictly necessary for the given settings, e.g.: